 Decentralization at Cinq

 At Cinq, we are a small group of people who deal with the issue of decentralization.
-We work on innovative solutions based on decentralized and distributed technologies, and explore the possibilities and limits of what is possible with technologies such as blockchains, smart contracts, secure digital assets, dApps, decentralized ledgers, decentralized file systems and databases, peer-to-peer solutions, etc. The aim is not only to be a pioneer and to gain an advantageous market position through a lead in competence, but also to raise awareness of data protection and privacy.
+We work on innovative solutions based on decentralized and distributed technologies, and explore the possibilities and limits of technologies such as blockchains, smart contracts, secure digital assets, dApps, decentralized ledgers, decentralized file systems and databases, peer-to-peer solutions, etc. The aim is not only to be a pioneer and to gain an advantageous market position through a lead in competence, but also to raise awareness of data protection and privacy.

 Our first current project at Cinq is a decentralized ledger based on a distributed No-SQL database, in which we internally manage point accounts.
 Through the decentralized approach, we expect a strong simplification in the integration of new business units, but also a robust system that becomes more stable the more nodes are running company-wide.
 This ledger can be used as a basis for various types of applications that are intended to increase motivation through gamification.

-Although the project is in an early phase, it is already ready for the first test phases.
+Although the project is in an early phase, it is ready for the first test phases.
 The ledger was developed with NodeJS and uses IPFS in combination with OrbitDb.
 For interaction, e.g. account creation, transaction and query, a GraphQL API is used.
-To ensure that no one can perform transactions on behalf of others, transactions must be cryptographically signed.
+To ensure that no one can perform transactions on behalf of others, they must be cryptographically signed.
 The transaction throughput is configurable, but we are able to perform several hundred transactions per second, which should be more than sufficient within the application context.

 Software Craftsman at Dextra Digital/Cinq